OpenHMD/OpenHMDDemo/README.md

 ###Debian/Ubuntu based distro's

 There are some basic dependencies to be able to compile this project.
->sudo apt-get install libogre-1.9-dev libois-dev libtinyxml-dev OpenHMD is required as well and can either be compiled from trunk (recommended) or installed from some repositories like Debian Sid or Ubuntu Zesty.
+>sudo apt-get install libogre-1.9-dev libois-dev libtinyxml-dev libbullet-dev OpenHMD is required as well and can either be compiled from trunk (recommended) or installed from some repositories like Debian Sid or Ubuntu Zesty.